Report: Montenegro seeks ex-CIA agent in failed coup

-PODGORICA, Montenegro (AP) — Montenegro is seeking the arrest of a former CIA agent in what the government calls a failed pro-Russia coup in 2016 designed to prevent the Balkan country’s NATO membership.
+PODGORICA, Montenegro (AP) — Montenegro on Thursday issued an international arrest warrant for a former CIA agent for alleged involvement in what the government said was a failed pro-Russia coup designed to prevent the Balkan country’s NATO membership.

-Montenegro’s state TV said Thursday that prosecutors have issued an international arrest warrant for the extradition of Joseph Assad, a U.S. citizen born and raised in Egypt, on charges of participating in a criminal enterprise led by two Russian military spy agency officers.
+Montenegro’s state TV said that prosecutors want the extradition of Joseph Assad, a U.S. citizen born and raised in Egypt, on charges of participating in a criminal enterprise led by two Russian military spy agency officers.

-The Russians and 12 others, mostly Serbs, are on trial in Montenegro over the alleged plot that included plans to assassinate then-Prime Minister Milo Djukanovic by storming the parliament and taking over power.
+The Russians and 12 others, mostly Serbs, are on trial in Montenegro over the alleged election day plot in October 2016 that included plans to assassinate then-Prime Minister Milo Djukanovic, storming parliament and taking over power.
+The Russians are being tried in absentia.

+Montenegro’s prosecutors are investigating whether Assad was hired to help the 14 suspects on an escape plan.
+He was named during testimony by another former CIA agent at the trial.

 Most Read Nation & World Stories